Blog: The Value of the Workforce

 The real cost of lost productivity refers to the fact that while estimates can be made regarding when a new employee comes up the learning curve to a reach a satisfactory level of performance, it doesn’t account for the replacement of the nuanced things that longer-term employees have learned over time.
 Things like corporate culture and protocols; who are the best resources within the company for specific information; and even the boss’s preferences.

 According to the Society for Human Resource Management (SHRM), perhaps the largest indirect cost is the impact of departures on the disruption of the talent pipeline.
 SHRM estimates the inclusion of indirect costs to employee turnover to be between 100% and 300% of the annual salary.
-There’s also the opportunity costs of replacing an employee – bad hiring decision can cost up to 5 times that employee’s salary according to SHRM.
+There’s also the opportunity costs of replacing an employee – a bad hiring decision can cost up to 5 times that employee’s salary according to SHRM.

 Employees Are Individuals